andrewretherford/space-battle/README.md

 );
 ```

-## Major Hint
+## Major Spoilers Ahead

 If you are super stuck and having a hard time getting started, check out this very basic [skeleton](https://codepen.io/esin87/pen/oNEWBaG?editors=0012) of the game.
-This version does not meet minimum requirements as it only has one alien ship and its properties are hard-coded.
+This version does not meet minimum requirements as it only has one alien ship, and its properties are hard-coded.

 Please note that this is just ONE programmer's approach to creating this game.
-Their are many ways to code this out!
+There are many ways to code this out!

 ## [License](LICENSE)